medialab/minet/docs/cli.md

   --strip-protocol, --no-strip-protocol  Whether or not to strip the protocol when normalizing the url.
 Defaults to strip protocol.
   --total TOTAL                          Total number of lines in CSV file.
 Necessary if you want to display a finite progress indicator.
   --youtube                              Whether to consider and parse the given urls as coming from YouTube.

+columns being added to the output:

+. "normalized_url": urls aggressively normalized by removing any part that is not useful to determine which resource it is actually pointing at.
+. "inferred_redirection": redirection directly inferred from the url without needing to make any HTTP request.
+. "domain_name": TLD-aware domain name of the url.
+. "hostname": full hostname of the url.
+. "normalized_hostname": normalized hostname, i.e. stripped of "www",
+  "m" or some language subdomains etc., of the url.
+. "probably_shortened": whether the url is probably shortened or not (bit.ly, t.co etc.).

+columns being added with --facebook:

+. "facebook_type": the type of Facebook resource symbolized by the parsed url (post, video etc.).
+. "facebook_id": Facebook resource id.
+. "facebook_full_id": Facebook full resource id.
+. "facebook_handle": Facebook handle for people, pages etc.
+. "facebook_normalized_url": normalized Facebook url.

+columns being added with --youtube:

+. "youtube_type": YouTube resource type (video, channel etc.).
+. "youtube_id": YouTube resource id.
+. "youtube_name": YouTube resource name.

 examples: